kodecocodes/swift-algorithm-club/README.markdown

 Second, it matters what particular operations you'll be performing most, as certain data structures are optimized for certain actions.
 For example, if you often need to find the most important object in a queue, then a heap or priority queue is more optimal than a plain array.

-Often just using the built-in `Array`, `Dictionary`, and `Set` types is sufficient, but sometimes you may want something more fancy...
+Most of the time using just the built-in `Array`, `Dictionary`, and `Set` types is sufficient, but sometimes you may want something more fancy...

 ### Variations on arrays

 - [Array2D](Array2D/).
 A two-dimensional array with fixed dimensions.
 Useful for board games.
 - [Fixed Size Array](Fixed Size Array/).
-When you know beforehand how large your data will be, it might be more efficient to use an array with a fixed size.
+When you know beforehand how large your data will be, it might be more efficient to use an old-fashioned array with a fixed size.
 - [Ordered Array](Ordered Array/).
 An array that is always sorted.

 ### Queues